HabanaAI/Model-References/PyTorch/nlp/DeepSpeedExamples/deepspeed-bert/README.md

 ### 1.6.0
 1. Changed default optimizer of 1.5b model to LANS.
-2. Added script support for using deepspeed activation checkpointing.
+2. Added script support for using DeepSpeed activation checkpointing.
 3. Added option for LANS optimizer.
 4. Improved checkpoint mechanism for better reproducibility.
-5. Added new model and deepspeed configuration files and script example for Bert-5B.
+5. Added new model and DeepSpeed configuration files and script example for Bert-5B.

 ### 1.5.0
-1. Created this training script based on a clone of [BERT](../bert/) version 1.4.0 .
+1. Created this training script based on a clone of [BERT](../bert/) version 1.4.0.
 2. Made adjustment to DeepSpeed engine.
-3. Added recommended deepspeed configuration files.
+3. Added recommended DeepSpeed configuration files.
 4. Added new model configuration file for Bert-1.5B.

 ### Training Script Modifications